Island Hopping, & deep blue sea of Oslob, Cebu, Philippines

 The 24-hectare Sumilon Island is located in the southeastern edge of Oslob, Cebu.
 Much like the butanding, Sumilon Island and its surreal sandbar are some of the top reasons travelers make the trip to Oslob, Cebu.
 It makes one of the most beautiful beaches in Cebu.

-And when you get there, you'll understand why people keep coming to this tiny slice of island paradise.
+And when you get there for your Sumilon Island tours, you'll understand why people keep coming to this tiny slice of island paradise.
 Here are some of the top things you should do in this romantic, laidback island in Cebu.

 Swim at the White Sand Bar

-The sand bar is actually part of the privately-owned Sumilon Bluewater Island Resort.
+The sand bar is actually part of the privately-owned Bluewater Sumilon Island Resort.
 But don't worry, you can still swim at the sandbar even if you're not a guest.
+You can also book a Bluewater Sumilon Island Resort day pass to avail of the amenities.

 For a minimal fee, the resort owner allows tourists to enjoy Sumilon Island’s most remarkable asset.
 The sandbar is a popular lunch stopover for tours.